FelixAburto/Automating-Incident-Response-Tasks-with-Bash/README.md

  ### **Eradication:**

-- The most effective method of eradication for this scenario is to restore from last known good backup.
+- The most effective method of eradication for this scenario is to restore from a last known good backup.
 This will ensure that all traces of the trojan used to infiltrate the system is removed.

      <p align="center">
      <img src="https://i.imgur.com/rjoYThU.png" height="85%" width="85%" alt="Image Analysis Dataflow"/>